To transmit on the Amateur Radio Bands you require a licence permitting you to.

 That’s it.
 You are then on the air.
-You will have some limitations in place that are outlined via the band plans provided by OFCOM and RSGB (e.g. power limit of 10W on most bands) but you are on the air.
-Even with these limitations there is still loads of possibilities and even at 10W you can have great fun and communicate around the world in the right conditions (This is explained in the Foundation training).
+You will have some limitations in place that are outlined in the band plans provided by OFCOM and RSGB (e.g. power limit of 10W on most bands) but you are on the air.
+Even with these limitations there are still loads of possibilities and even at 10W you can have great fun and communicate around the world in the right conditions (This is explained in the Foundation training).

 The Exam again consists of 2 parts:

 - Practical: The practical for the Intermediate Exam is much more technical that the Foundation Exam but don’t panic.
 You will not need to do it all in one go and many things can be completed as a group (with other people also doing the intermediate exam and with experienced operators assisting).
-Many of the things you will be required do you will probably have already done while setting up you shack at home so it shouldn’t be too difficult.
+Many of the things you will be required do you will probably have already done while setting up your shack at home so it shouldn’t be too difficult.

 - Exam: The Intermediate exam consists of 45 multiple-choice questions each with four possible responses, which covers the remainder of the syllabus.
 The examination lasts one hour and 25 minutes.
-Same as the Foundation Exam the examiner will mark the exam on completion and set the results to RSGB for confirmation.
+Same as the Foundation Exam the examiner will mark the exam on completion and send the results to RSGB for confirmation.